cslarsen/brainfuck-jit/README.md

 Brainfuck-JIT
 =============

 Contains code from the presentation "How to make a simple virtual machine".

-The The accompanying slides are available at https://speakerdeck.com/csl/how-to-make-a-simple-virtual-machine
+The accompanying slides are available at https://speakerdeck.com/csl/how-to-make-a-simple-virtual-machine